By: Sharon Aron Baron

 secret special meeting was called in the city of Tamarac that was so special, not even the citizens or media were notified about it.
 During the city commission meeting the day before, City Manager Michael Cernech never mentioned there would be a meeting the very next day during his four-minute announcement.

 The meeting involved voting for a new half-million-dollar, five-year contract for a new management company for Colony West, a golf course the city bought in a short sale in 2011 for $3 million.
-The golf course had been closed since August because the management walked away saying they couldn’t make a profit.
+Since August, the golf course had been closed because the management walked away saying they couldn’t make a profit.

 In late September, Cernech told the commission he was getting proposals and that he would be presenting them at one of the October workshop meetings.
 Still, according to the agendas, these proposals were never discussed at a workshop.
 Instead, they went immediately to a special meeting for review and a vote on the same day.

 There was no reason this vote couldn’t have taken place during a regular city commission meeting so that citizens could speak publicly about the millions it could potentially cost them.

-You have to take control and ‘manage’ this and not to leave it to ‘lesser’ likes, to put it politely.” – Vice Mayor Harry Dressler on getting a Press Release out immediately after voting for the new management deal.
+You have to take control and ‘manage’ this and not to leave it to ‘lesser’ likes, to put it politely.” – Vice Mayor Harry Dressler on sending a Press Release out immediately after voting for the new management deal.

 Mason stated that he had experienced from the last several cities that he worked for budgeting for golf courses and making them profitable.
 However, upon further research, the City of Cape Coral says otherwise when the current financial services director was quoted in 2011 saying, “My concern is the golf course historically has not made money.”